1. Why use this guide?

 8. How to find records of the Yeomanry

 The Yeomanry were mounted on horseback and served at home only.
 Most surviving records are in private hands or regimental museums.
-Search ARCHON to find records held in other archives.
+Search Find an archive to find local record offices and regimental museums that may contain relevant records.

 The National Archives has a few records of the Yeomanry including: muster rolls in